platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 title=Using third-party Git repository
 +++

-When using an external Git repository (Github, Gitlab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your code to your external repository using well known Git command seen below:
+When using an external Git repository (Github, Gitlab, or Bitbucket) to store your source code and having the Git integration feature enabled, on each code updates, you will need to use the normal Git workflow (`git add . && git commit -m "message" && git push`) to push your code to your external repository.
+To do so, run the following command:
 ```bash {location="Terminal"}
 git push origin
 ```

-Your Github/Gitlab/Bibucket integration process will then automatically create a new environment if you’re pushing a new Git branch and deploy changes to your corresponding environment.
+Your Github/Gitlab/Bibucket integration process will then automatically create a new environment if you’re pushing a new Git branch, and deploy changes to your corresponding environment.
 {{< /codetabs >}}

 {{% vendor/name %}} will now read your configuration files, and begin building your application image. **Your first push will fail**; don't worry, this is expected.
-At this point {{% vendor/cli %}} is not aware of the resources our application and service need.
-We need to tell it what kind of CPU, Memory, and disk to assign to the various containers.
+At this point {{% vendor/cli %}} is not aware of the resources your application needs.
+You need to define how much CPU, memory, and disk to assign to the various containers.
 Back in your terminal, run:

 ```bash {location="Terminal"}
 {{% vendor/cli %}} resources:set